Tom271/Tom271.github.io/_posts/2020-03-01-storing-parameters.md

 This is one way to store parameters and data, but I'd be interested in hearing your ways!
 Are there glaring errors here?
 Get in touch!

+Questions I still have include:

+- When the `.yaml` file gets too big, searching for a parameter set takes longer and longer: is there a quicker way of searching?
+Or of splitting the `.yaml`?
+- Is Feather the best format to use here?

 ## Useful Links

 - [Don't Pickle Your Data](https://www.benfrederickson.com/dont-pickle-your-data/)